MAMFMAHMOUD/BrainBoost/README.md

 # BrainBoost
-It enables stupid kids to learn.
+It enables kids to learn.